SAP-samples/cloud-btp-cli-api-codejam/prerequisites.md

 Within the App Studio you should set up a "Basic" Dev Space ready for the CodeJam.

-When setting this up, please make sure you also select the "MTA Tools" in the "Additional SAP Extensions" list (this will give you the `cf` command line tool, amongst other things).
+When setting this up, please make sure you also select the "MTA Tools" extension is part of that Dev Space.
+It used to be an optional extension in the "Additional SAP Extensions" list but now it should be included in the "SAP Predefined Extensions" list.
+This "MTA Tools" extension will give you the `cf` command line tool, amongst other things.

 Give the Dev Space a name, and hit "Create Dev Space".